Umairkhan2324/Umairkhan2324/README.md

 ## ⚡ Fun Fact

-When I'm not coding, you can find me [Your Hobby] or exploring the latest trends in AI and web development.
+When I'm not coding, you can find me watching scientific movies or exploring the latest trends in AI and web development.

 ---